 Hammond is a tiny village located in the state of New York.
 With a population of 284 people and just one neighborhood, Hammond is the 954th largest community in New York.
-Much of the housing stock in Hammond was built prior to World War II, making it one of the older and more historic villages in the country.
+Hammond has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Hammond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hammond is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hammond who work in healthcare suport services (18.42%), office and administrative support (14.91%), and maintenance occupations (9.65%).